 Unexpected advertisements can be a deception to the user.
 For the purposes of this document, advertising methods may include software which creates pop-ups, pop-unders, slide-ins, or inserts advertisements into the context of a web page.
-Criteria for determining objectionable advertising behaviors are as follows:
+Criteria for determining objectionable advertising behaviors include: